-The O3 visa is the category for dependents of O-1A, O-1B and O-2 visa holders, including spouses and children, to come to the USA.
+The O-3 visa is a specific category for dependents, including spouses and children of O-1A, O-1B and O-2 visa holders, to come to the USA.

-We look at some of the commonly asked questions about the O3 visa, covering eligibility requirements, permissible activities and the application process.
+In this guide, we answer commonly asked questions about the O-3 visa, covering eligibility requirements, permissible activities and the application process.

 What is the O-3 visa?